Transient Behavior of Gossip Opinion Dynamics with Community Structure: Theoretical Analysis

 The condition $l_d^{(r)} = \omega(l_0^{(s)})$ ensures that~\eqref{eq_phasetransition_ls=ld} holds with large enough $n$ that depends on $l_d^{(r)}$ and $l^{(s)}$. $\Box$ \end{pf}

 \begin{rmk} The first part of the corollary indicates that, if the intra-community weights are of higher order than the inter-community weights and the average weight between regular and stubborn agents, then most agent states concentrate around the initial average opinion of the corresponding community with high probability over a finite time interval.
 The length of this interval depends on relative strength within communities to that between communities and between regular and stubborn agents.
 The assumption $l_s^{(r)} \le l_d^{(r)} + o(l_d^{(r)})$ of the second part means that intra-community weights are less than or slightly larger than inter-community weights.
 If stubborn influence is also small, then most agent states are close to everyone’s initial average opinion with large probability at the early stage of the process.
-Note that $l_s^{(r)} \le l_d^{(r)} + o(l_d^{(r)})$ implies $l_s^{(r)} = O(l_d^{(r)})$, so the corollary establishes a sharp phase transition. \end{rmk}
+Note that $l_s^{(r)} \le l_d^{(r)} + o(l_d^{(r)})$ implies $l_s^{(r)} = O(l_d^{(r)})$, so the corollary characterizes a phase transition phenomenon. \end{rmk}

 The preceding results study the case where the influence of stubborn agents is small.
 In the following, we investigate the case with large stubborn influence.
-It is known that gossip model~\eqref{eq_update_compact_regular} converges to a unique stationary distribution $\pi$ (that is, if $X(0)$ has distribution $\pi$, then $X(t)$ has the same distribution for all $t \in \NN^+$), if there is at least one stubborn agent and the network is connected~\cite{xing2021detecting,acemouglu2013opinion}.
+The gossip model~\eqref{eq_update_compact_regular} converges to a unique stationary distribution $\pi$ (that is, if $X(0)$ has distribution $\pi$, then $X(t)$ has the same distribution for all $t \in \NN^+$), if there is at least one stubborn agent and the network is connected~\cite{xing2023community,acemouglu2013opinion}.
 To characterize the distance between transient and stationary distributions of agent states, we introduce the Wasserstein metric between two measures $\mu$ and $\nu$,

 where $J$ is the set of pairs of random vectors $(X,Y)$ such that the marginal distribution of $X$ is $\mu$ and the marginal distribution of $Y$ is $\nu$.
 The following theorem provides the time interval over which the distribution of $X(t)$ is close to $\pi$.